Last updated: March 21, 2026

 • Confluence: A key level (like a swing low or daily pivot point) that lines up perfectly with a POC or VAH/VAL is an extremely strong, data-driven zone.

-Another advanced SMC technique is to use Imbalance or Fair Value Gaps (FVGs) to refine your levels.
+Another advanced Smart Money Concept (SMC) technique is to use Imbalance or Fair Value Gaps (FVGs) to refine your levels.
+This method identifies ‘inefficiencies’ in price action where orders were not fully filled.

 • Refining the level: Instead of just looking at a big key zone, you can look for a precise FVG inside that zone.